oxy86/attendance/README.md

 yarn dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the app running.
 You should be able to login using the credentials you defined in Step 4.

+First login with a user who has the ADMIN role.
+Only those users can create attendance sheets.
+Once you login , it will redirect you to your dashboard.

+From there, click on the Create Attendance Sheet button to create a new attendance sheet.
+The attendance sheet will appear.
+Click on the Sign In button to sign in yourself.
+Once the sign-in is successful, the sign-in time will be displayed and the Sign Out button will be visible.
+Click on the Sign Out button to sign out, and repeat this process many times with different users.

+The Attendance and the Attendance Sheet tabs on the left sidebar lead to pages where you can view users’ attendance.

 ## Learn More